 Each Residence shall provide information to all physicians and nurse practitioners providing care within or on behalf of the Residence regarding the requirement of M.G.L. c.
-111, § 227(c) that they offer to provide end-of-life counseling to Residents meeting the criteria established by 651 CMR 12.04(15)(a).
+111, § 227(c) that they offer to provide end-of-life counseling to Residents meeting the criteria established by 651 CMR 12.04(16)(a).

-Each Residence shall make available to EOEA proof that it is in compliance with 651 CMR 12.04(15)(a) through (c) upon request, or at the time of compliance review.
+Each Residence shall make available to EOAI proof that it is in compliance with 651 CMR 12.04(16)(a) through (c) upon request, or at the time of compliance review.

-12.04: continued

 Exemptions.

-At his or her discretion, the Secretary may grant an exemption from the requirements set forth in 651 CMR 12.04(1)(b), (c), and/or (4)(a)8. if it is determined that:
+At his or her discretion, the Secretary may grant an exemption from the requirements set forth in 651 CMR 12.04(1)(b), (c), and/or (5)(a)8. if it is determined that: